kulo/head-north/README.md

 ## 🏗️ Architecture & Repository Structure

-_Omega_ is built as a modern web application with a clear separation between data collection, processing, and visualization.
+_Head North_ is built as a modern web application with a clear separation between data collection, processing, and visualization.
 The system consists of:

 1. **Web Application**: A Vue.js frontend that provides interactive dashboards for cycle visualization and roadmap planning
 2. **API Service**: A Node.js/Koa backend that collects, transforms, and serves cycle data through RESTful endpoints
-3. **Data Adapters**: Flexible integration layer that connects to external data sources (primarily JIRA) and transforms raw data into Omega's standardized domain model
+3. **Data Adapters**: Flexible integration layer that connects to external data sources (primarily JIRA) and transforms raw data into Head North's standardized domain model
 4. **Shared Packages**: Common TypeScript types, utilities, and configuration shared across the entire application

 The architecture follows a **monorepo structure** with the following organization:

 ```
-omega-one/
+head-north/
 ├── apps/
 │   ├── web/           # Vue.js web application (port 8080)
 │   └── api/           # Node.js/Koa API service (port 3000)